Personal Lines Insurance Practice Test

 9. What is the difference between actual cash value (ACV) and replacement cost?

-a) There is no difference. b) ACV considers depreciation, while replacement cost does not. c) Replacement cost considers depreciation, while ACV does not. d) They are both the same as the market value.
+a) There is no difference.
+On top of that, c) Replacement cost considers depreciation, while ACV does not. b) ACV considers depreciation, while replacement cost does not. d) They are both the same as the market value.

 Answer: b) ACV considers depreciation, while replacement cost does not.